Discover the gin distilleries in Edinburgh that produce, between them, a wonderfully varied and innovative range of craft gins.

 They do include tastings, cocktail making and masterclasses, pairing with cheese, and chocolate and cocktail making.

-A bit like Edinburgh Gin, visitors will find South Loch’s copper stills located in the bar.
+Visitors will find South Loch’s copper stills located in the bar.

 A note on London Dry Gin